nike4613/BeatSaber-IPA-Reloaded/docs/articles/index.md

 # Getting Started

 Starting out is quite simple.
-Just follow one of the guides to the left!
+Just follow one of the following guides:

+- <xref:articles.start.user>
+- <xref:articles.start.dev>

+Or, if you want to contribute, see <xref:articles.contributing>.